school-brainhack/school-brainhack.github.io/content/en/project/Mice-Behavioral-Analysis/README.md

 #### Video labeling script

-We developed [a script](./Video_Processing/Label_videos.py) to be able to process the video information and label the frames with ease.
+We developed a script to be able to process the video information and label the frames with ease.
+It can be found at [`Video_Processing/Label_videos.py`](https://github.com/sdhers/Mice-Behavioral-Analysis/tree/main/Video_Processing/Label_videos.py).

 #### Motion tracking using DLC

 We used Deep Lab Cut to track the positions of different parts of the mice in each of the videos.
-The resulting data (in `h5` format) can be found under [`Motion_Tracking/DataDLC/videos_eval/`](./Motion_Tracking/DataDLC/videos_eval/).
+The resulting data (in `h5` format) can be found under [`Motion_Tracking/DataDLC/videos_eval/`](https://github.com/sdhers/Mice-Behavioral-Analysis/tree/main/Motion_Tracking/DataDLC/videos_eval/).

 #### Applying and comparing each method

-The most important part of our project is contained in [`exploration_detection.ipynb`](./Motion_Tracking/exploration_detection.ipynb).
+The most important part of our project is contained in [`exploration_detection.ipynb`](https://github.com/sdhers/Mice-Behavioral-Analysis/tree/main/Motion_Tracking/exploration_detection.ipynb).
 To start with, we import the labels and the tracked data for each video, and we separate a video to use later to test the model.
 We then develop our custom algorithm for detecting explorations based on the positions tracked by DLC.
 This algorithm labels a frame as an exploration if the mouse is both close to a given object and looking at it.
 In order to determine the proximity and orientation of the mouse, we extract the positions of its nose and its head.
 We then filter the points where the nose is close to the object and the angle between the head-nose vector and the head-object vector is small.
-Our code makes use of a series of classes defined in [`Motion_Tracking/utils.py`](./Motion_Tracking/utils.py) to handle the math.
+Our code makes use of a series of classes defined in [`Motion_Tracking/utils.py`](https://github.com/sdhers/Mice-Behavioral-Analysis/tree/main/Motion_Tracking/utils.py) to handle the math.

 ![image](./Criteria.png)